shinji29/full-stack-open-24/part1/README.md

 $ npm run dev
 ```

-You can then access the frontend on : [http://localhost:5173/](http://localhost:5173/)
+You can then access the frontend on [http://localhost:5173/](http://localhost:5173/) if you have followed along properly.